 Here is how to make flour tortillas with sourdough discard.

 Step 1: Cut the butter into the flour.
 In a large mixing bowl, whisk together the flour and salt.
-Using your fingertips, cut the softened butter into the flour until the mixture resembles coarse sand.
-It should stick together slightly when pressed between your fingers.
+Add the softened butter and use your fingertips to work it into the flour until the mixture looks like coarse sand and holds together slightly when pressed.

-Step 2: Make the dough.
-Add the sourdough discard and water to the mixing bowl.
+Step 2: Add sourdough discard and water.
+Add sourdough discard and water to the bowl.
 Mix and knead lightly until a soft, slightly sticky dough forms.

-Step 3: Portion the dough.
-Divide the dough into 8 or 12 equal-sized pieces.
-Roll each piece into a ball, cover lightly, and allow them to rest for about 20 minutes or up to 2 hours at room temperature.
-Alternatively, ferment them in the refrigerator for up to 2 days.
+Step 3: Divide and rest dough.
+Divide the dough into 6 or 12 equal-sized pieces.
+Roll each piece into a ball, cover, and allow them to rest at room temperature for about 20 minutes or up to 2 hours.
+For a longer ferment, refrigerate for up to 2 days.

 Note: The first few tortillas are usually paler and don't puff up quite as nicely.
 This happens when the skillet isn't quite up to the right temperature yet.
 Cook a few and adjust the temperature of your burner accordingly.